North London man charged after hiring imposter to take driving theory test

 Prosecuted in August 2025, Hasaj later admitted to the fraud charges against him.

-Ghulam Sohail, Hasan’s solicitor, argued his client deserved exemption from community work.
-This is partly on the basis of claims that Hasaj “generally doesn’t have criminal inclination”.
+Ghulam Sohail, Hasan’s solicitor, said his client deserved an exemption from community work.
+This was partly based on claims that Hasaj “generally doesn’t have criminal inclination”.

-Sohail also argued his client pleaded guilty at the earliest convenience, with three years elapsing since the offence took place.
+Sohail also argued his client pleaded guilty at the earliest convenience, with three years having elapsed since the offence took place.

 Drilon Hasaj via SWNS

-After being deemed the “main breadwinner of [his] family”, presiding justice sentenced Hasaj to a mere 15 rehabilitation activity days – a much lower sentence than initially expected after the prosecution highlighted the gravity of the crime.
+After being deemed the “main breadwinner of [his] family”, the judge sentenced Hasaj to 15 rehabilitation activity days – a much lower sentence than initially expected after the prosecution cited the seriousness of the crime.

 The organisation behind the report– All-Party Parliamentary Group for Cycling & Walking (APPGCW) – alongside many other campaign initiatives across the UK, advocates for the resolution of the imbalance between action and consequence, to achieve justice on the road.

-On the other hand, cases of driving license fraud are becoming more and more common.
+On the other hand, cases of driving license fraud are becoming increasingly common.

 Aaron Kumar of Cambridge Street, Leicester, was sentenced to one year and 10 months in prison after admitting to six counts of fraud by false representation, the Intelligent Instructor reported.
 The man was charged after taking driving theory tests for other people.